[tabs] [tab title=”Presidential Address”]

 Theo Eggen, Cito

-Bios Angela_Verschoor Angela Verschoor is Senior Researcher at CITO, the Netherlands.
+Bios Angela Verschoor is Senior Researcher at CITO, the Netherlands.
 With a background in discrete optimization, her interest is the development and application of automated test assembly (ATA), optimal design and computerized adaptive testing (CAT).
 She has been responsible for the design of pretests for large-scale projects such as the Final Primary Education Test inthe Netherlands.
 Other recent projects included the introduction of ATA and CAT in, amongst others, the Netherlands, Georgia, Russia, Kazakhstan, the Philippines and Switzerland.

 Theo J.H.M.
-Eggen is Senior Research Scientist at the Psychometric Research Center of Cito and full Theoprofessor of psychometrics at the University of Twente in the Netherlands Consultancy and research on educational and psychometrical issues of test development are his main activities.
+Eggen is Senior Research Scientist at the Psychometric Research Center of Cito and full professor of psychometrics at the University of Twente in the Netherlands Consultancy and research on educational and psychometrical issues of test development are his main activities.
 His specializations are: item response theory, quality of tests, (inter)national assessment, and computerized adaptive testing.
 He has major experience as a consultant in educational measurement at Cito, at the university and internationally.
 He is author of research articles and chapters of textbooks.
 He is scientific director of the Research Center for Examinations and Certification (RCEC).

 [/well]